Are Harfoots Same as Hobbits? How Are They Related? Explained

 Image Credit: Ben Rothstein/Prime Video

 Prime Video’s ‘The Lord of the Rings: The Rings of Power’ is a prequel to the stories created by J.R.R Tolkien for the ‘LOTR’ universe.
 Set in the Second Age, thousands of years before the events of Peter Jackson’s beloved films, the show sets out to give backstories to the characters that were otherwise well established in the film.
 It promises to shed light on the trajectory of Sauron while presenting characters like Galadriel and Elrond in their early years when they were still exploring their place in the world.
-Another thing from Tolkien’s universe which finds a twist in the show is the backstory of Hobbits.
+Another thing from Tolkien’s universe that finds a twist in the show is the backstory of Hobbits.
 How does that become a part of ‘Rings of Power’ and how do Harfoots fit into that narrative?
 Let’s find out.

 Image Credit: Ben Rothstein/Prime Video